apache/maven-site/content/markdown/faq-unoffical.md

 ### Where to get sun.jdk-tools-jar-1.4.0 on MacOSX?

-There are no tools.jar on a mac.
+There is no tools.jar on a mac.
 The classes are included in the normal java runtime ( `/System/Library/Frameworks/ JavaVM.framework/Classes/classes.jar`).
 Refer to this link [http://lists.apple.com/archives/java-dev/2002/Jun/msg00901.html] )